-Mongolian journalists attending a workshop on disaster risk management
+Mongolian journalists learn disaster risk

 Ulaanbaatar, 23 April, 2018 - Journalists from Mongolia have shown their commitment to reducing disaster risk through participating in a unique training course, highlighting reporters’ vital role in bolstering community resilience.